 – Have a chance to which marketing channel leaves a strong impression that customers can remember your store’s name

-The Linear Attribution Model is quite straightforward.
-It distributes the credit for a sale equally across all the steps a customer takes before making a purchase.
+The Linear attribution model is quite straightforward.
+It distributes equal credit to every step a customer takes before making a purchase.
 It doesn’t pinpoint which step had the most impact, making it a great starting point if you’re unsure which step matters most in the buying journey.
 However, it’s important to periodically reevaluate the impact of each marketing channel over time.

 – Suitable for businesses who are unsure of which step matters most